February 2014 sending my first book to printers |

 Wearing

-my writer’s cap, I find a different way to phase a sentence, come up with plot
+my writer’s cap, I find a different way to phrase a sentence, come up with plot

 also load the manuscript into publishing programs and search for formatting